Packaging waste: Background

 According to the United States Environmental Protection Agency (EPA), defined containers and packaging as products that are assumed to be discarded the same year the products they contain are purchased.
 The majority of the solid waste are packaging products, estimating to be about 77.9 million tons of generation in 2015 (29.7 percent of total generation).
 Packaging can come in all shapes and forms ranging from Amazon boxes to soda cans and are used to store, transport, contain, and protect goods to keep customer satisfaction.
 The type of packaging materials including glass, aluminum, steel, paper, cardboard, plastic, wood, and other miscellaneous packaging.
 Packaging waste is a dominant contributor in today's world and responsible for half of the waste in the globe.

 The recycling rate in 2015 for containers and packaging was 53 percent.
 Furthermore, the process of burning of containers and packaging was 7.2 million tons (21.4 percent of total combustion with energy recovery).
 Following the landfills that received 29.4 million tons (21.4 percent of total land filling) within the same year.

-As packaging waste pollutes the Earth, all life on Earth experiences negative impacts that affected their lifestyle.
+As packaging waste pollutes the Earth, all life on Earth experiences negative impacts that affect their lifestyle.
 Marine or land-living animals are suffocating due to the pollution of packaging waste.
 This is a major issue for low income countries who do not have an efficient waste management system to clean up their environments and being the main sources for the global ocean pollution.
 But 'litter louts', individuals who lack the motivation to recycle and instead leave their waste anywhere they want are also major contributors, especially in high income nations where such facilities are available.
 The current location with the greatest amount of solid waste that includes most of packaging products is the Great Pacific Garbage Patch located at West Coast of North America to Japan.
 Most packaging waste that eventually goes into the ocean often comes from places such as lakes, streams, and sewage.

 Possible solutions to reducing packaging waste are very simple and easy and could start with minimisation of packaging material ranging up to a zero waste strategy (package-free products).
 The problem is mainly in a lack of motivation to start making a change.
 But examples of effective ways to help reduce packaging pollution include banning the use of single-use plastics, more social awareness and education, promotion of eco-friendly alternatives, public pressure, voluntary cleaning up, and adopting reusable or biodegradable bags.